 Income annuities generally come in two types — longevity annuities and immediate annuities.
 Immediate annuities (as the name implies) have income starting within the next 12 months, whereas longevity annuities start income (at a pre-determined level two year or more into the future).
 Both of these types of income annuities provide the financial security that you get from a guaranteed lifetime income stream that comes each month for as long as you’re alive.
 They’re ways to increase your pension check.

 At Blueprint Income, we offer annuities from more than 15 top rated insurance companies.
 Click below to get real-time personalized quotes, where you can compare options offered from different insurers on an apples-to-apples basis.

 From there, you’ll get access to our annuity guides, team of specialists to help you analyze your retirement finances and walk you through the application process.

 So, in short, if you’re looking to increase your pension check by getting more guaranteed lifetime income, you have some options for how to get it.
 Just keep in mind one thing — the standard 401(k) or IRA isn’t going to provide it.

-Interested in getting more information about financial security, retirement, and longevity delivered straight to your inbox?
-Click to sign up for the Blueprint Income newsletter.
+Interested in getting more information like this and annuity market updates delivered directly to your mailbox?
+Click to sign up for our newsletter.